 NAATI encourages collaborative funding involving other funding sources (such as ARC linkage grants).
 We understand that external funding options have varying submission dates and application processes and requirements.

-Applications that meet these criteria will then be referred to the Technical Reference Advisory Committee (TRAC) for review before consideration by the NAATI Board (via the CEO).
+Applications which pass this initial assessment will be considered by the NAATI Board (via the CEO).
 Consideration of applications can take up to 12 weeks.